collapsed-stacks/startups/questions/1283/domain-with-the-name-myproduct-com-already-taken.md

 - posted by: [Jeremy Parsons](https://stackexchange.com/users/497810/jeremy-parsons) on 2014-11-06
 - score: 2

-<p>For a proper, reliable technical answer, you need an IP lawyer.
-I can only offer you some pragmatic thoughts from my own experience.</p>
+For a proper, reliable technical answer, you need an IP lawyer.
+I can only offer you some pragmatic thoughts from my own experience.

-<p>First, unless you have very deep pockets, you can't be sure you can claim and defend a piece of name space, however it's expressed (company names, trademarks, domains and so on).
-Whatever the legal principles, if someone with a lesser claim comes running at you with expensive lawyers, you're likely to concede.</p>
+First, unless you have very deep pockets, you can't be sure you can claim and defend a piece of name space, however it's expressed (company names, trademarks, domains and so on).
+Whatever the legal principles, if someone with a lesser claim comes running at you with expensive lawyers, you're likely to concede.

-<p>Second, the fact that name claims are a minefield can sometimes work for you too.
+Second, the fact that name claims are a minefield can sometimes work for you too.
 If you do have some kind of claim to a disputed name, you may be able to beg, beguile or bully someone else into withdrawing (rare), co-operating on getting confused visitors re-routed (possible), or accepting your existence (likely).
-Laying down correspondence, if your rival claimants are small, could either help you later on, or if you get an aggressive response, could help you make informed choices at this stage when change is cheap.</p>
+Laying down correspondence, if your rival claimants are small, could either help you later on, or if you get an aggressive response, could help you make informed choices at this stage when change is cheap.

-<p>Third, spend some time looking at what other people have done.
+Third, spend some time looking at what other people have done.
 I love Buffer, found at www.bufferapp.com, not at buffer.com where Oliner Fibre's heat sealing buffers are on display.
 Twitter own their namesake domain, but got by just fine on twttr.com when setting out.
-Prefixes like get and try, suffixes like -ly, you'll find lots of tactics to share a name.</p>
+Prefixes like get and try, suffixes like -ly, you'll find lots of tactics to share a name.

-<p>So your question probably shouldn't be, "how do I claim the name I like?" but "what name could be magical when encountering new prospective customers?"
+So your question probably shouldn't be, "how do I claim the name I like?" but "what name could be magical when encountering new prospective customers?"
 If there is a magical name, then find a domain that uses it in a way that isn't lost to the audience, and use that.
-But if there isn't, or if that name is already occupied by an established rival, swallow your pride and find a name that's good enough.</p>
+But if there isn't, or if that name is already occupied by an established rival, swallow your pride and find a name that's good enough.